Depolarization: Physiology

 The process of depolarization is entirely dependent upon the intrinsic electrical nature of most cells.
 When a cell is at rest, the cell maintains what is known as a resting potential.
 The resting potential generated by nearly all cells results in the interior of the cell having a negative charge compared to the exterior of the cell.
-To maintain this electrical imbalance, microscopic positively and negatively charged particles called ions are transported across the cell's plasma membrane.
+To maintain this electrical imbalance, ions are transported across the cell's plasma membrane.
 The transport of the ions across the plasma membrane is accomplished through several different types of transmembrane proteins embedded in the cell's plasma membrane that function as pathways for ions both into and out of the cell, such as ion channels, sodium potassium pumps, and voltage-gated ion channels.

 Resting potential

 The resting potential must be established within a cell before the cell can be depolarized.
 There are many mechanisms by which a cell can establish a resting potential, however there is a typical pattern of generating this resting potential that many cells follow.
-The cell uses ion channels, ion pumps, and voltage-gated ion channels to generate a negative resting potential within the cell.
+The generation of a negative resting potential within the cell involves the utilization of ion channels, ion pumps, and voltage-gated ion channels by the cell.
 However, the process of generating the resting potential within the cell also creates an environment outside the cell that favors depolarization.
 The sodium potassium pump is largely responsible for the optimization of conditions on both the interior and the exterior of the cell for depolarization.

 By pumping three positively charged sodium ions (Na+) out of the cell for every two positively charged potassium ions (K+) pumped into the cell, not only is the resting potential of the cell established, but an unfavorable concentration gradient is created by increasing the concentration of sodium outside the cell and increasing the concentration of potassium within the cell.
-Although there is an excessive amount of potassium in the cell and sodium outside the cell, the generated resting potential keeps the voltage-gated ion channels in the plasma membrane closed, preventing the ions that have been pumped across the plasma membrane from diffusing to an area of lower concentration.
-Additionally, despite the high concentration of positively-charged potassium ions, most cells contain internal components (of negative charge), which accumulate to establish a negative inner-charge.
+While there is an excessive amount of potassium in the cell and sodium outside the cell, the generated resting potential maintains the closure of voltage-gated ion channels in the plasma membrane.
+This not only prevents the diffusion of ions pumped across the membrane but also involves the activity of potassium leak channels, allowing a controlled passive efflux of potassium ions, which contributes to the establishment of the negative resting potential.
+Additionally, despite the high concentration of positively-charged potassium ions, most cells contain internal components (of negative charge), which accumulate to establish a negative inner charge.